-Ajman University: Gold Winner in the Middle East for Sustainable Education Action at the QS Reimagine Education Award 2024
+Ajman University: Gold Winner In The Middle East For Sustainable Education Action At The QS Reimagine Education Award 2024

-(MENAFN- Orient Planet Group) AJMAN, DEC.24, 2024: Ajman University is proud to announce that its "Greening Communities: Mangrove Planting Project" has won the Gold Category for the Middle East region at the prestigious QS Reimagine Education Awards 2024 for "Sustainability Education Action."
-This gold award underscores the University's dedication to environmental sustainability and its commitment to empowering youth and communities with the necessary skills and knowledge to drive the UAE’s ambitious sustainability goals.
+(MENAFN- Mid-East Info) Ajman University is proud to announce that its“Greening Communities: Mangrove Planting Project” has won the Gold Category for the Middle East region at the prestigious QS Reimagine Education Awards 2024 for“Sustainability Education Action.”
+This gold award underscores the University's dedication to environmental sustainability and its commitment to empowering youth and communities with the necessary skills and knowledge to drive the UAE's ambitious sustainability goals.

 Since its inception in 2023, the project has made significant milestones through planting over 2,000 mangroves, engaging more than 1,000 community members in hands-on planting and sustainability life-long learning experiences, and directly contributing to the UAE's national plan to plant 100 million mangrove trees by 2030.